nice-digital/NICE-model-repo/README.md

 * [💰 Funding](#-funding)
 * [🔜 Future versions](#-future-versions)

-**Note:** If you would prefer to read a word document for instructions on using the model, please refer to `ID6184 Using the R decision model (EAG instructions) noACIC 30.07.2024.docx`.

 <br><br>

 ## 💻 Documentation

 This **README** provides an introduction to the model and how to run the code in this repository.
+If you would prefer to read a **word document** for instructions on using the model, please refer to `ID6184 Using the R decision model (EAG instructions) noACIC 30.07.2024.docx`.

-However, detailed documentation is available at:
+It is recommended that you also referred to the more **detailed documentation** available at:

 **<https://pythonhealthdatascience.github.io/stars-eom-rcc/>**